spikespaz/firefox-nativedark/README.md

 ## Examples
 **Below are examples of 11 different accent colors.
 Only the first is a custom color.**

 The tabs and body of the toolbar is 25% darker than the accent color, and the inside of the omni bar is 50% darker than the accent color.
-The text color is determined by Windows as well.
+The text will always remain pure white, I have found that this looks best.

 ![Titlebar Examples](images/titlebars.png)

 ## Usage
-The theme should work with just about any accent colors, however, if you don't have a high resolution display to smooth out the black text, the font will look a little funny on lighter colors.
-Try to keep the accent color in windows dark enough so that the text color defaults to white.
+The theme should work with just about any accent colors, however, the font will look a little funny on super light colors.
+Try to keep the accent color in Windows dark enough so that the text color doesn't conflict with the background.

 Make sure that you have a good accent color selected from the palette in `Windows > Settings (Gear) > Personalization > Colors`.

 ![Settings Screenshot](images/settings.png)

 ## Issues
-~~This is really only meant to work in Windows 10.
-If you try it in another operating system, let me know what happens for sure, but don't come to me complaining when things break.~~
+This is really only meant to work in Windows 10.
+On other systems, it just defaults to the dark theme shown in the top example. **Please don't ask me why it doesn't sync with your theme in Linux!**

-I've added a default color for other platforms besides Windows.
-It won't adapt to your OS accents, but you do get a nice dark theme.
-Still, don't come complaining to me if it breaks.

 In the default Light and Dark themes, there is a thin blue line above the tabs.
 I like that, and I would like to have it on this theme, but I couldn't find anything in the documentation (which is very slim) about it.